DFECloud-Project/Blog-Project/README.md

-An explanation of my app and how it fulfils the brief:
 This application is a Blog app with CRUD functionality and contact form.
 I created a docker-compose.yml to setup the services.
 The application runs in a container